Conditions

 PDD is defined as a chronic low-level depression characterized as a longer-lasting type of depression, with symptoms less severe yet longer-lasting than major depressive disorder (MDD).

-PDD Symptoms
+PDD symptoms

 According to the Anxiety & Depression Association of America, PDD involves a chronically depressed mood, where individuals often experience a persistent feeling of being in a low, dark, or sad state that lasts nearly all day and on most days.
 Symptoms persist for two or more years.